Communal apartment: Dynamics

-The communal apartment was the only living accommodation in the Soviet Union where the residents had “no particular reason to be living together.”
+The communal apartment was the only living accommodation in the Soviet Union where the residents had "no particular reason to be living together."
 Other forms of communal living were based around type of work or other commonalities, but the communal apartment residents were placed together at random, as a result of the distribution of scarce living space by a governing body.
 These residents had little commitment to communal living or to each other.
 In spite of the haphazard nature of their cohabitation, residents had to navigate communal living, which required shared responsibilities and reliance on one another.
-Duty schedules were posted in the kitchen or corridors, typically assigning one family to be “on duty” at any given moment.
+Duty schedules were posted in the kitchen or corridors, typically assigning one family to be "on duty" at any given moment.
 The family on duty would be responsible for cleaning the common spaces by sweeping and mopping the kitchen every few days, cleaning the bathroom and taking out the trash.
 The length of time a family was scheduled to work usually depended on the size of the family, and the rotation followed the order of the rooms in the apartment.

-Communal living posed unique challenges; one author tells of an incident when a drunk neighbor passed out on the floor in front of the entrance to their room and urinated, to the horror of her mother, who was entertaining foreign guests when the “little yellow stream slowly made its way through the door of the room.”
-She relates this incident to the experience of communal living, “both intimate and public, with a mixture of ease and fear in the presence of foreigners and neighbors.”
-Tenants in communal apartments are “like family in some respects and like strangers in others.”
-Neighbors were forced to interact with each other, and they knew nearly everything about each other, their schedules and daily routines, profession, habits, relationships and opinions, prohibiting any sense of privacy in the communal apartment.

-The communal kitchen was an epicenter of the communal life in the apartment, with its news and gossips, joys and dramas, friendly shared salt and nasty practical jokes.

-Spying was especially prevalent in the communal apartment, because of the extremely close quarters people lived in.
-It was not unusual for a neighbor to look or listen into another resident's room or the common room and to gossip about others.
-Furthermore, the communal apartment was “a breeding ground of police informants,” people were encouraged to denounce their neighbors, and often did so to ensure safety for themselves or to gain their neighbor's room for themselves after they had them evicted or imprisoned.

-Some individuals chose to get married simply to upgrade to a bigger apartment.

-One way that families were able to improve their living conditions was to “exchange” their living quarters.
-If a family was separated by divorce they could trade spaces, for example one could swap out one large space for 2 smaller units to accommodate a family.